-- > Marine pollution through catchment management. - > Managing access to foreshores, waterways and natural resources. - Coastal development and coastal hazard management. - Habitat management.
-Community education.
+- > Marine pollution through catchment management. - Managing access to foreshores, > waterways and natural resources. - Coastal development and coastal > hazard management. - Habitat management. > Community education.

-- CW10.1 Managing the assessment of development proposals to protect/improve habitats, prioritise water quality and limit adverse effects on areas with recognised or potential biodiversity values. - CW10.2 Implementing the land-use planning recommendations of the 2018 Coastal Zone Management Plan. - CW10.3 Development of Coastal Management Programs for: The open coastline, Shoalhaven River and its estuaries, St Georges Basin and Lake Conjola.
+Managing the assessment of development pro quality and limit adverse effects on areas with Implementing the land-use planning recomm Development of Coastal Management Programestuaries, St Georges Basin and Lake Conjola.

-- CA10.1 Work with the NSW Government to: - (a) Identify opportunities to implement the South Coast Regional Conservation Plan and finalise contemporary mapping of biodiversity resources. - (b) Enable the appropriate use of National Parks, State Forests, and nature reserves. - (c) Implement the land-use recommendations of the Marine Estate Management Strategy 2018-2028. - CA10.2 Work with the NSW Government and Councils in the Illawarra-Shoalhaven Region on the development of a regional water sensitive urban design policy.
+CA10.1 Work with the NSW Government to:

+- contemporary mapping of biodiversity resources. - (b) Enable the appropriate use of National Parks, State Forests, and nature reserves. - (c) Implement the land-use recommendations of the Marine Estate Management Strategy 2018-2028. - CA10.2 Work with the NSW Government and Councils in the Illawarra-Shoalhaven Region on the development of a regional water sensitive urban design policy.

 A11.1 Consider the development of a strategic conservation plan, including biodiversity mapping, to confirm known areas of high environmental value and identify appropriate planning controls if needed.
-Short-term
+Short-term oposals to protect/improve habitats, prioritise water recognised or potential biodiversity values. nendations of the 2018 Coastal Zone Management Plan.